ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 The paper that tends to be cited the most here is called ["A Principle for Resilient Sharing of Distributed Resources"](./papers/Alsberg%20and%20Day.pdf) by Peter Alsberg and John Day, first published in October 1976.
 However, the methodology described in the paper does not look very much like what we now call primary backup; nonetheless, Alsberg and Day did produce a working system that operated in the packet switched networks of the day, where data packets sent over the network really could get lost.

-When reading these old papers that were written when the nearest thing to the "internet" was ARPAnet or Cyclades.
-You have to admire the ingenuity of these people and their ability to solve hard problems in what we would now describe as a very hostile environment.
+When reading these old papers that were written when the nearest thing to the "internet" was [ARPANET](https://en.wikipedia.org/wiki/ARPANET) or [CYCLADES](https://en.wikipedia.org/wiki/CYCLADES), you have to admire the ingenuity of these people and their ability to solve hard problems in what we would now describe as a very hostile environment.
 Many (though not all) of the assumptions they made 40+ years ago are still valid today.

 ### Reliable, Autonomic Distributed Store (RADOS)